stephendawsondev/Cork-Car-Cut/README.md

     2. As a Returning Visitor, I want to quickly navigate to the different forms of alternative transport pages that suit my needs.

-        1. The call-to-action button scrolls down to the "How to partipate" section, which has all the alternative forms of transport and accompanying images for clarity.
+        1. The call-to-action button scrolls down to the "How to participate" section, which has all the alternative forms of transport and accompanying images for clarity.
         2. The header is sticky so that wherever the user is on the page, it is accessible.
 The header contains a dropdown with all the alternative forms of transport available.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to stay informed about new alternative forms of transport that are added to the initiative.

-        1. They new forms of alternative transform would be added to the navigation menu.
+        1. The new forms of alternative transport would be added to the navigation menu.
         2. New forms of transport can also be found in the "How to participate" section.

     2. As a Frequent User, I want to see updated resources on my most suited forms of alternate transport.